Header Image 1

 01General Information

 We offer approximately 60 places to boys and girls aged 16 or over each year.
-The successful candidates will join the vast majority of our current Year 11 boys as they continue into the Sixth Form.
+The successful candidates join the vast majority of our current Year 11 boys as they continue into the Sixth Form.

 Click here to apply for a place at St Albans School